Brookfield, Connecticut: Highways

 Interstate 84 and U.S. Route 7 are the main highways in Brookfield.
 From the South, US 7 and US 202 jointly exit Interstate 84 at Exit 7 near Danbury.
 To the South, US 7 connects to the Merritt Parkway and Interstate 95 in Norwalk.
 US 202 then splits from US 7 at Exit 11, and runs parallel north through town before reconnecting with US 7 near the New Milford border.
-For many years, US 7 and US 202 ran concurrently through Brookfield but, after decades of discussion and planning, the US 7 Bypass officially opened on November, 2009.
+For many years, US 7 and US 202 ran concurrently through Brookfield but, after decades of discussion and planning, the US 7 Bypass officially opened in November 2009.
 The Governor of Connecticut at the time was Jodi Rell (R), a Brookfield resident.

 Connecticut Route 133 connects Brookfield to its eastern neighbor Bridgewater over the iconic Southville Bridge, which spans the Housatonic River.
 Connecticut Route 25 also connects Brookfield with Newtown and its Hawleyville neighborhood to the southeast, passing by Interstate 84 and terminating at US 6.
 Interstate 84 passes through the southern tip of Brookfield, but is most directly accessible through Exit 9 in Hawleyville.

 Brookfield is located along U.S. Bicycle Route 7, which runs from Norwalk, Connecticut, to the border between Vermont and Quebec.